QubesOS/qubes-doc/user/templates/windows/qubes-windows-tools-4-1.md

  10. **Windows 7 only:** Optionally enable seamless mode on VM startup.
 This can be done by setting appropriate values in the Windows registry:

-	 - Start the command prompt as administrator, i.e., right click on the Command Prompt icon (All Programs -> Accessories) and choose "Run as administrator"
+	 - Start the command prompt as administrator, i.e., right-click on the Command Prompt icon (All Programs -> Accessories) and choose "Run as administrator"
 	 - In the command prompt, type `regedit`
 	 - In the registry editor, position to the key `\HKEY_LOCAL_MACHINE\Software\Invisible Things Lab\Qubes Tools\`
 	 - Change the value `SeamlessMode` from 0 to 1